Health policies in the future EU budget (2021-2027)

 Main beneficiaries for health funding in the new ESF+ Programme

-Potential candidates for funding are national health authorities, as well as public and private bodies, international organisations and non-governmental organisations with a general interest in health at EU level and which support the programme's specific objectives.
+Potential candidates for funding are national health authorities, as well as public and private bodies, international organisations and non-governmental organisations active in the health area at EU level and which support the programme's specific objectives.

 The ESF+ strand budget will provide funding through all means foreseen under the new Financial Regulation (grants, procurement).